microsoft/SymCrypt/README.md

 advantage of CPU-specific optimizations.
 To that end, we also have hand-written assembly implementations of performance-critical internal functions.
 Our CMake build scripts do not currently support ASM optimizations on all combinations of architectures and platforms; the Build Instructions section below lists some of the currently supported combinations, and we're working on adding support for more.

-The ability to build SymCrypt on any particular platform or architecture, with or without CPU optimizations, does not imply that it has been tested for or is actively supported by Microsoft on that platform/architecture.
+The ability to build SymCrypt on any particular platform or architecture, with or without ASM optimizations, does not imply that it has been tested for or is actively supported by Microsoft on that platform/architecture.
 While we make every effort to ensure that SymCrypt is reliable, stable and bug-free on every platform we run on, the code in this repository is provided *as is*, without warranty of any kind, express or implied, including but not limited to the